nmarchand73/mp3tomidi/README.md

 Convert piano recordings (MP3, WAV) to MIDI files with automatic left/right hand separation and chord progression analysis.

 **✨ NEW Features:**
-- **Advanced Transcription Enhancement (GiantMIDI-inspired):** Pedal detection, velocity refinement, and timing correction
+- **Advanced Transcription Enhancement (GiantMIDI-inspired - RUNS BY DEFAULT):** Pedal detection, velocity refinement, and timing correction
 - **Chord Detection:** Automatically analyzes and generates chord progressions
 - **Mixed Audio Support:** Isolates piano from songs with vocals, drums, and other instruments